How Does Psychotherapy Help Me Get Over Agoraphobia?

 - Feeling like you’re losing control

 Under these conditions, symptom severity can make it all but impossible for a person to derive any benefits from psychotherapy.
 For these reasons, medication therapies using antidepressants or anti-anxiety drugs may be necessary to relieve anxiety-based symptoms so a person can benefit from psychotherapy.

-If you or someone you know struggles with agoraphobia and have more questions, or need help finding treatment services in your area, please feel free to call our toll-free helpline at to speak with one of our counselors.
+If you or someone you know struggles with agoraphobia and have more questions, or need help finding treatment services in your area, please feel free to call our toll-free helpline at 800-598-5053 (Who Answers?) to speak with one of our counselors.